GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 ### Unused or nonexistent forms?

 What if your language has no form that corresponds to e.g. future anterior negative (*won't have walked*)?
-That's fine, you can put some other form in that slot and go on.
+That's fine, you can put some other form in that slot and move on.

-What if your language has tenses, aspects, moods, politeness forms or any others that aren't accessible via the core RGL?
+What if your language has tenses, aspects, moods, politeness forms or any other inflection that isn't accessible via the core RGL?
 That's fine too, you can always create a language-specific extra module with functions that do access them.
 If you're working towards a specific application that needs such forms, then you should of course prioritise them.
 But if covering the core RGL that is in the API is the most important, feel free to postpone all the verbal inflection that is not accessible via the core.

 # Choose your own adventure: what to implement next

-If you've implemented the first cluster, you already have a nice chunk of the RGL!
+If you've implemented the first 3 clusters, you already have a nice chunk of the RGL!
 You have tackled many of the hard decisions, so it's natural that these things can take a long time, and you may need to revise often.

 The following set doesn't have to be followed in any particular order.